-The Ventureprise Launch 2.0 Awardees were selected this week and will be participating in a panel moderated by NC IDEA FOUNDATION Senior Director John Austin.
+The Ventureprise Launch 2.0 Awardees will be participating in a panel moderated by NC IDEA FOUNDATION Senior Director John Austin.
 Ventureprise Launch 2.0 has been created to provide our program alumni the opportunity to participate in a summer labs program focused on business model development.
 The participants of the summer labs program will receive a $2,000 award, mentorship and programming to position their business for success.

 The Spring 2019 semester brought 12 university teams through our Ventureprise Launch NSF I-Corps program, marking 100 teams that have completed the customer discovery program.
 The I-Corps panel will include two student teams presenting lessons learned while participating in the program and three UNC Charlotte professors discussing the I-Corps impact on campus research and student entrepreneurship.

 Moderator: Laura Smailes, Assistant Director, Ventureprise

 - Mello - Hunter Heavener and Cole Natasi